 The DCJ Differential/Enhanced rate supports the Therapeutic Community milieu treatment and assists in supporting the five clinical contact hours specified in the behavioral health treatment rules and outlined in the scope below.
 However, the TC Differential/Enhanced rate does not cover the full cost of the comprehensive clinical services provided within the TC.
-As one example, ARTS utilizes special funding to support an on-site vocational and GED coordinator to provide career assessment and job readiness courses.
+As one example, ARTS utilizes special funding

-1 Structured refers to structured program activities including learning activities and work assignments, encounters and peer group processes, scheduled personal time, various family and community meetings led by peers and/or staff.
+Structured refers to structured program activities including learning activities and work assignments, encounters and peer group processes; scheduled personal time; various family and community meetings led by peers and/or staff.

-Unstructured refers to non-programmed time in the TC including free time for the clients to interact with their peers, out of house time, etc. Dyads are designed to discuss specific issues.
-This conversation may be held between two clients, client and staff or client and family therapist.
+&lt;sup>2 Unstructured refers to non-programmed time in the TC including free time for the clients to interact with their peers, out of house time, etc.

+&lt;sup>3 Dyads are designed to discuss specific issues.
+This conversation may be held between two clients, client and staff, or client and family therapist.